AaltoSciComp/scicomp-docs/help/garage.rst

 **Focus days**

 We have added some **focus days** (see list below), but you can always visit on any day and ask anything not related to the "focus".
+But even if today is not your focus day: Better come along and ask your question now.
+Chances are good someone will know an answer.

 * **Mondays** no special focus, come ask anything.
 * **Tuesdays** are Research Software Engineering focus days: Come ask about